 A black plastic leg spreader is supplied to aid stability and this has cut-outs to accept four 1.25-inch eyepieces.

-As well as the geared adjustment for tracking, the altazimuth head also has slipping clutches for fast changes in the pointing direction.
+As well as the geared adjustment for operating as a star tracker, the altazimuth head also has slipping clutches for fast changes in the pointing direction.
 The tightness of the clutches is adjustable using the supplied Allen key.